shyshin/CoffeeMachine/README.md

-The coffee machine assignment requires designing coffee machine with multiple outlets (N).
+The coffee machine design requires designing coffee machine with multiple outlets (N).

 Keeping that in mind, I have segregated the problem into 2 tasks:
 1- Setup the coffee machine.